Kyrgyzstan

 Bus stops are more than mere functional waiting spaces as we know them.
 Specifically in…

-Artworks and their significance
+Artworks and their story

 Each artwork tells a story.
 In this section, we dive deeper into a curated selection of photographs – exploring their canvas and uncovering the artistic techniques, ideological messages, and cultural significance they hold.